-To call this API, the application should include the Power.h header file, and then call Power enablePolicy() in main() or somewhere else in the program:
+To use the Power API, the application should include both the Power.h header file and the appropriate device-specific Power header file.
+It can then call Power_enablePolicy() in main() or somewhere else in the program.
+For example, use these statements for CC13xx/CC26xx: